microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-teammembership.md

 ---
 title: "Get change notifications for membership changes in teams and channels using Microsoft Graph"
-description: "Get change notifications for any changes (create, update, and delete) in teams and channels membership using Microsoft Graph."
+description: "Learn how to get change notifications for any changes (create, update, and delete) in teams and channels membership using Microsoft Graph."
 author: "anandab"
 ms.localizationpriority: high
 ms.prod: "microsoft-teams"